Assembly (Before and After the Split Second Recorded)

 Thing 001211 (Count Dracula) concerns a controversy between the estate of the actor Bela Lugosi and Universal Pictures around the merchandising of items during the release of the 1931 film Dracula with Bela Lugosi as Count Dracula.
 On January 31, 1972, during the court case Bela George Lugosi and Hope Linninger Lugosi v.
 Universal Pictures at the Superior Court of Los Angeles County, Judge Bernard Jefferson had to decide whether Lugosi's estate could hold a proprietary right in Bela Lugosi’s facial characteristics and the individual manner of his likeness and appearance during his performance as Count Dracula in the film Dracula.

-Funded in part with generous support from Bonhams and with additional support from The Andy Warhol Foundation for the Visual Arts, the Flanders, State of the Arts, Belgium and GuestHaus Residency, Los Angeles.
+Funded in part with generous support from The Andy Warhol Foundation for the Visual Arts, the Flanders, State of the Arts, Belgium and GuestHaus Residency, Los Angeles.